PailletJuanPablo/lumina-slides/README.md

 <div align="center">
   <br />
   <p>
-    <b>The Declarative Presentation Engine for the Modern Web</b>
+    <b>The Interface Layer for the Agentic Era</b>
   </p>
   <p>
-    Create cinematic, timeline-driven presentations using simple JSON and the full power of Vue 3 + GSAP.
+    The first presentation engine designed for <b>LLMs</b>.
+Turn JSON into cinematic, interactive experiences.
   </p>
   <br />
 </div>

-**Lumina Engine** is a high-performance, drop-in library that turns declarative JSON definitions into GPU-accelerated, interactive slide decks.
-It is designed for developers who want to build immersive storytelling experiences without getting bogged down in animation logic.
+**Lumina Engine** is a high-performance, declarative library that enables AI agents and LLMs to generate professional, interactive UI and slide decks by simply outputting JSON.
+It bridges the gap between text generation and visual storytelling, offering deterministic, GPU-accelerated rendering without the hallucination of pixel-generation.

+> [!IMPORTANT] > **Building an Agent?**
+> Read the complete **[Lumina for Agents Guide](./AGENTS.md)** to learn about Streaming, Auto-Layouts, and Token Optimization.

+## 🤖 Why for LLMs?

+Traditional UI libraries require understanding complex component trees, CSS modules, and state management.
+Lumina abstracts this into a **single, flat JSON schema**.

+- **structured_output Friendly**: Designed to match the capabilities of models like GPT-4o, Claude 3.5 Sonnet, and Gemini Pro.
+- **Hallucination Proof**: The renderer handles the "how", the LLM only cares about the "what".
+- **Zero Config**: No build steps or bundler configuration needed to generate visual content dynamically.

 ## ✨ Features

-- **� Declarative First**: Define your entire deck structure, content, and flow in a single JSON object.
+- **📄 JSON-First Architecture**: Define entire decks, including content, styling, and flow, in one serializable object.
-- **🚀 Performance Core**: Built on Vue 3's Composition API for reactivity and GSAP for buttery smooth standard-compliant animations.
+- **⚡ Reactive & Performant**: Built on Vue 3 + GSAP for 60fps animations even on mobile.
-- **🎨 Cinematic Layouts**: Comes with 5+ responsive, production-ready layouts (`statement`, `timeline`, `features`, `half`, `steps`).
+- **🎨 Cinematic Layouts**: "Pro" layouts (`timeline`, `statement`, `features`) that look good by default.
-- **🛡️ Type Safe**: Written in 100% strict TypeScript.
+- **🛡️ Type Safe**: Full TypeScript support with exported types for your AI system prompts.
-- **🔌 Event Driven**: Hook into every slide change, interaction, and state update with a robust event system.
+- **🔌 Event Driven**: Hook into every user interaction to feed state back to your agent.
-- **� Theming API**: Runtime CSS variable generation for instant branding (Dark/Light mode ready).

 ## 📦 Installation